SteelCodeTeam/Metallics-Arts/README.md

 - Do steel flying more comfortable.
 (It's not a priority).
 - ~~Add sound effects.~~ [v.1.5.1]
 - Do more comfortable (and maybe push and pull through blocks) with iron/steel.
-- Add better resolution in banner printed in shield.
 - ~~**We need to do a really hard refactor.**~~ [v.1.5.1]
 - Add some entities like special zombies, specials archers, they must use allomancy or feruchemy.
 - Maybe, implements new structures with loot from the mod.